RuchnoyPulemyotKalashnikova16/Shimmer-of-Eternal-Night/sen-AAR(demo)-eng.md

 **1970**: The production line of Chimeras already quite large-scale and partially commercialized.

-**1971**: Lin Biao incident happened, Lin Biao defect and died in plane crash in Mongolia.
+**1971**: Lin Biao's group plotted Mao Zedong's assassination, which was almost successful.
+Mao was then sent to the hospital for treatment.
+Later, Lin Biao's group defected and died in a plane crash in Mongolia.

-**1971**: Mao left Zhongnanhai, live in seclusion in Chingkang Mountains.
+**1971**: Mao Zedong took advantage of the opportunity presented by the assassination case and, with the help of Snow and Ma Haidi, faked his death.
+He then secretly left Beijing for ChingKang Mountain, a former revolutionary base area, to attempt its re-establishment.

+**1971**: July 1st Incident was crushed, Deng was expelling from the Party.
+After that, the conflict between continuing revolutionaries and inner-party bourgeois escalated rapidly.

 **1973**: Britain joined EEC.

 **1973**: The Forth Middle East War began, the first oil crisis began.

-**1975**: Valery Sablin, who is a political commissar of Soviet Navy, started the Second Russian October Revolution.
-The broadcast on *Storozhevoy* played successfully, but *Storozhevoy* was destroyed with missiles on Brezhnev's order when landing Leningrad.
-And small scale riot caused by broadcast in USSR were repressed cruelly.
+**1975**: Valery Sablin attempted to launch a Second October Revolution, but it was cruelly suppressed by the Soviet authorities.

+**1975**: Huairentang Incident was crushed by the Gang of Four and then led the masses in Northeast China to start a Second Revolutionary War.

-**1976**: Cultural Revolution was formally **ended** by the violent intervention of Liu-Deng capitalist roaders.
-Gang of Four dead in battle with capitalist roaders.
+**1976**: Cultural Revolution was formally **ended** by the violent intervention of Liu-Deng inner-party bourgeois group.
+Gang of Four dead in battle with inner-party bourgeois.
 CCP troops entered Northeast China for thorough investigation.

 **1978**: Liu Shaoqi dead.
 Deng Xiaoping actual control of China's political situation.
 Chinese economic reform **began**.
 The Chinese government suppressed the uprising in Northeast China.
 The three northeastern provinces had joint provincial autonomy.
 However, they were effectively blocked apart from other parts of China by the central government.

-**1979**: Mrs. Thatcher was elected Prime Minister of Britain, carrying out the first large-scale practice of objectivism in human history.
+**1979**: Margaret Thatcher was elected Prime Minister of Britain, carrying out the first large-scale practice of objectivism in human history.
 The welfare state project of Britain was completely bankrupt.
 All industries are fully privatized.

 **1980**: NATO and WP each started the Human Bionics Project, whose subproject called Human Brain Bionic Engineering made good progress about quantum computer.
 (PS: Yes, UR right.
 Uni-Sci was also here!)